ott-jax/ott/docs/glossary.rst

     ground cost
         A real-valued function of two variables, :math:`c(x,y)` that describes the cost needed to displace a point :math:`x` in a source measure to :math:`y` in a target measure.
+Can also refer to a matrix :math:`C` of evaluations of :math:`c` on various pairs of points, :math:`C=[c(x_i, y_j)]_{ij}`.

     implicit differentiation
-        Differentiation technique to compute the vector-Jacobian
+        Formula used to compute the vector-Jacobian
-        product of the minimizer of an optimization procedure by considering that small variations in the input would still result in minimizers that verify optimality conditions (KKT or first-order conditions).
+        product of the minimizer of an optimization procedure that leverages the fact that small variations in the input of the optimization problem still result in minimizers that verify optimality conditions (KKT or first-order conditions).
 These identities can then help recover the vector-Jacobian operator by inverting a linear system.

     input-convex neural networks
         A neural network architecture for vectors with a few distinguishing